gangefors/docker-airdcpp-webclient/README.md

 - `/root/.airdc++`
 This volume have all application settings.

-NOTE: If you host mount this folder you will not have a WebServer.xml file in your settings folder so you need to generate one or copy the one from this repo.
+*NOTE: If you host mount this folder with a previous AirDC++ install you might not have a WebServer.xml file in your settings folder so you need to generate one or copy the one from this repo.*

 You can generate one by running the following command.